 Is Checked Australia authorised to provide me with a National Police Check?

-Is this check different from the one I can get from my local police or post office?
+Is this check from different from the one at a local police station?

-There is however, a difference in the speed, efficiency and security of the service you receive and the way your police check is delivered to you.
-These are the areas in which Checked Australia stand head and shoulders above the rest.
+There is however a large difference in the speed, efficiency and delivery when you use Checked Australia.
+These are the areas in which Checked Australia will save you considerable cost, time and effort.

 How is Checked Australia different?